apurbakarar/Wordpress-Projects/README.md

 Note: Upon installing this plugin, you will receive a shortcode.
 Placing this shortcode anywhere will display a form.
 The data submitted through this form will be visible in the admin panel under Admin ==> Customer Registration Form menu

-## Pleae install this plugins and share your feedback.

-## Thank You !!
+## Please install this plugins and share your feedback.
+Thank You !!